Glen Cannich: History

 Despite the depopulation of much of the countryside of Glen Cannich, Glen Strathfarrar, and Strathglass by both voluntary emigration and the 1801-1855 mass estate clearances ordered by Archibald Campbell Fraser of Lovat and Mrs. William Chisholm of Chisholm, construction of a Catholic church building commenced following Catholic Emancipation in 1829.
-The church was completed in 1866 and solemnly consecrated in 1868.
+The church was completed in 1866 and consecrated in 1868.

-After belatedly coming into possession of the Glen in 1826, Mrs. William Chisholm of Chisholm first waited until 1830 for the remaining leases to expire and then summoned every male who held land there to a meeting at the inn at Cannich.
+After belatedly coming into possession of the glen in 1826, Mrs. William Chisholm of Chisholm first waited until 1830 for the remaining leases to expire and then summoned every male who held land there to a meeting at the inn at Cannich.
 Upon arrival, they were informed by the estate factor that their farms had all been secretly let to sheep farmers from the Scottish Lowlands and that all present and their families must leave Glen Cannich with no negotiation or appeal.
 Upon hearing the news, Thomas Fraser, 12th Lord Lovat, offered them highly favourable terms to resettle on his own estate at Strathfarrar.
 Even though it meant relocating his existing tenants in the region, Lord Lovat's offer was accepted and the former Glen Cannich tenants' new leases began on Whitsunday, 1831.

-Writing in 1883, Alexander Mackenzie explained the evicted population of the Glen had been solidly part of the upper middle class and further wrote, "To give the reader an idea of the class of men who occupied this district, it may be stated that of the descendants of those who lived in Glen Cannich, at one time thickly populated in the Strath, but now a perfect wilderness - there lived in the present generation, no less than three colonels, one major, three captains, three lieutenants, seven ensigns, one bishop, and fifteen priests."
+Writing in 1883, Alexander Mackenzie explained the evicted population of the glen had been solidly part of the upper middle class and further wrote, "To give the reader an idea of the class of men who occupied this district, it may be stated that of the descendants of those who lived in Glen Cannich, at one time thickly populated in the Strath, but now a perfect wilderness - there lived in the present generation, no less than three colonels, one major, three captains, three lieutenants, seven ensigns, one bishop, and fifteen priests."
 Writing in 1885, folklorist and local historian Colin Chisholm of Lietry, who had attended the 1830 meeting at the Cannich inn, further recalled that, before the local Highland Clearances, the population of Glen Cannich was noted, "for happy tenantry and famous deer-stalkers."

 Rising waters caused by the Affric-Beauly hydro-electric power scheme following the Second World War ultimately led to still further depopulation.

-Currently, the ruined Celtic Church monastery at Clachan Comar is considered an important local heritage monument and is looked after by local historical preservationists.